miwurster/miwurster/resume.md

     start: "01/2023",
     end: "present",
     location: "Berlin, Germany",
+    description: `
-    description: "Lead the transformation of the PlanQK Platform from a research prototype into a public SaaS offering.
-Built on top of Kubernetes while embracing continuous delivery to build better software faster.", },
+Lead the transformation of the PlanQK Platform from a research prototype into a public SaaS offering.
+Built on top of Kubernetes while embracing continuous delivery to build better software faster.
+`,
+  },
   {
     title: "Senior Software Engineer",